blue-build/modules/modules/justfiles/README.md

 Place all your `.just` files or folders with `.just` files inside the `config/justfiles/` folder.
 If that folder doesn't exist, create it.

-Without specifying `include`, the module will assume you want to import everything.
-Otherwise, specify your files/folders under `include`.
+By default, the module will import all files with names ending in `.just` from `config/justfiles/`.
+You can also specify files or subfolders under `include`, and they will be the only ones imported.

 If you also want to validate your justfiles, set `validate: true`.
 The validation can be very unforgiving and is turned off by default.